 What is Event-driven Architecture?

 Event-driven architecture (EDA) is a design approach focusing on creating systems that respond to specific events or triggers decoupled and asynchronously.
 In an event-driven system, components communicate by sending and receiving events rather than calling each other directly.
-Read on to find out how this type of architecture enables applications to be more scalable, flexible, and responsive to changes in their
+Read on to find out how this type of architecture enables applications to be more scalable, flexible, and responsive to changes.

 Why should you use Event-driven Architecture?